 During term time the choristers arrive at 8:00 a.m. for their morning practice in the Song School, whilst the Probationers have a separate practice in the Cathedral with the Cathedral School's Music Master.
 During this time the Verger tidies the service booklets and chairs.
 If there has been a concert or play the previous night this can take considerable time.
 At 9:00 a.m. the first visitors start to arrive.

-The video is turned on in the Slype and during the next hour the Cathedral Day Chaplain, Cathedral Stewards and, in summer, the Welcomers arrive.
+The video is turned on in the Slype and during the next hour the Cathedral Day Chaplain, Cathedral Stewards and the Welcomers arrive.
 The Chaplain is a member of the clergy who has volunteered to spend a day welcoming visitors, saying prayers on the hour, and being available for pastoral needs.
-The Welcomers are usually members of the Mothers’ Union.
-They are the friendly face of the Cathedral, giving out literature and providing help to the thousands of daily visitors.
+The Welcomers are the friendly face of the Cathedral, giving out literature and providing help to the thousands of daily visitors.
 The Cathedral Stewards are people trained to give tours of the Cathedral and answer questions about the intricate and fascinating history of the building and institution.

 Day in day out, the whole building is kept spotless by Glyn the cleaner – no easy task on a wet day when several hundred schoolchildren are visiting.
 She knows the whereabouts of most things and is often the first port of call for people wanting help or directions.